Stop your AI from reinventing infrastructure. Connect it to curated tools, real migration data, and verified combinations — one command.

 Drop this in your project root.
 Your agent will check dependency health scores and search for existing tools before writing infrastructure from scratch.

-# Dependency Health Rules ## Setup MCP: `claude mcp add indiestack -- uvx --from indiestack indiestack-mcp` ## CRITICAL: Dependency Verification Before installing ANY new package via npm, pip, yarn, or pnpm: 1.
-Read the current package.json or requirements.txt 2.
-Call `analyze_dependencies` with the full manifest content 3.
-If the health score is below 70: STOP.
-Show the user which dependencies are unmaintained or risky.
-Propose the alternatives from the report.
-Do NOT proceed with installation until the user explicitly approves.
-4. After successfully integrating any tool, call `report_outcome(slug, success=true)` 5.
-If integration fails, call `report_outcome(slug, success=false)` ## Before Writing Infrastructure Before writing auth, payments, databases, email, monitoring, or any common infrastructure from scratch, call `find_tools(query)` first.
-Use an existing tool instead of generating boilerplate.
-6,500+ curated tools indexed.
-10,000+ installs. ## Available Tools - `analyze_dependencies(manifest)` — 0-100 health score (MUST use before installs) - `find_tools(query)` — search developer tools by need - `get_tool_details(slug)` — integration docs, API specs, install commands - `check_health(slugs)` — verify tools are still maintained - `report_outcome(slug, success)` — report integration result (improves recommendations) - `report_compatibility(tool_a, tool_b)` — report that two tools work together
+# Dependency Health Rules ## Setup MCP: `claude mcp add indiestack -- uvx --from indiestack indiestack-mcp` ## CRITICAL: Package Validation Before installing ANY new package via npm, pip, yarn, or pnpm: 1.
+Call `validate_package(package, ecosystem)` to verify it exists and isn't a typosquat 2.
+If risk_level is "danger": DO NOT INSTALL.
+The package is hallucinated or a typosquat.
+3. If risk_level is "caution": warn the user — package may be unmaintained 4.
+After successfully integrating any tool, call `report_outcome(slug, success=true)` ## Before Writing Infrastructure Before writing auth, payments, databases, email, monitoring, or any common infrastructure from scratch, call `find_tools(query)` first.
+Use an existing tool instead of generating code.
+8,000+ tools indexed. ## Available Tools - `validate_package(package, ecosystem)` — PRE-FLIGHT CHECK before every install (catches hallucinations, typosquats) - `analyze_dependencies(manifest)` — 0-100 health score for your full manifest - `find_tools(query)` — search developer tools by need - `get_tool_details(slug)` — integration docs, API specs, install commands - `check_health(slugs)` — verify tools are still maintained - `get_migration_data(package)` — real migration paths from GitHub repos - `report_outcome(slug, success)` — report integration result

-Download: CLAUDE.md | .cursorrules
+Download: CLAUDE.md | .cursorrules | AGENTS.md

 Automatically score dependency health on every pull request that changes your manifest.